-- (3) Damage to tyres unless other damage to the car is caused at the same time. - (4) Any policy excess (of whatever kind).
-The standard policy excesses relate to a number of situations, including:

-- (A) Driving by an Unnamed driver (note that this driver must be an insured driver; otherwise cover will not be available at all (see 1.1(d)(iv)); - (B) Driving by a Young driver (usually defined as one below age 25); - (C) Driving by an Inexperienced driver (usually defined as one having less than 2 years' driving experience with a full licence); - (D) Loss or damage whilst the car is parked; - (E) Loss or damage arising from theft. - (ii) Legal liability (Third Party liability): This includes compulsory insurance cover (usually for the minimum HK\$100 million any one event required by law) and property damage liability towards third parties (the customary private car policy gives cover of HK\$2 million any one event).
-The third party liability cover applies to: - (1) The insured and any other insured driver; and - (2) Any passenger (who may cause an accident by negligently opening a door, for example);
+- (3) Damage to its tyres unless damage to another part of the car is caused at the same time. - (4) Cumulative excesses.
+In addition to a general excess, there are standard excesses relating to a number of situations (other than loss or damage independently caused by fire, self-ignition, lightning or explosion), i.e.: - (A) Unnamed Driver Excess: Driving by a person who is not a Named Driver (driver named in the schedule) (NB It must be an insured driver who is driving; otherwise cover will not be available at all (see 1.1(d)(iv)); - (B) Young Driver Excess: Driving by a Young Driver (usually defined as one below age 25); - (C) Inexperienced Driver Excess: Driving by an Inexperienced Driver (usually defined as one who has not held a valid driving licence (other than a provisional driving licence) for 2 years); - (D) Parking Excess (or Parking Damage Excess): Loss or damage whilst the car is parked; - (E) Theft Excess (or Theft Loss Excess): Loss or damage arising from theft. - (5) Unlike the third party liability section, the "own damage" section is subject to the policy condition of pro rata contribution, instead of non-contribution. - (ii) Legal liability (Third Party liability): This includes compulsory insurance cover (usually for the minimum HK\$100 million any one event required by law) and cover for property damage liability towards third parties (the customary private car policy gives cover of HK\$2 million any one event).
+The third party liability cover applies to: - (1) The insured and any other insured drivers; and - (2) Any passenger (who may cause an accident by negligently opening a door, for example);